enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/frontend/index.rst

 Striping
 ========

-The striping module segment data so that data is stored on N different controllers.
-(RAID0 equivalent)
+The striping module segments data so that data is stored on N different controllers (RAID0 equivalent).

 .. code-block:: python